Beads, buttons and threading

 There are also water beads, which offer children a rich sensory experience.

-Children can thread with other objects too.
-Offer them pasta shapes, cereal loops, felt and fabric shapes, paper cutouts, and wooden spools.
+Cereal loops, felt and fabric shapes, paper cutouts, pasta shapes, wooden spools.

 EYLF learning outcomes

-The Early Years Learning Framework (EYLF) asks children to take increasing responsibility for their own physical learning (3.2), which includes the fine motor skills required for threading and picking up beads and buttons.
+The Early Years Learning Framework asks children to take increasing responsibility for their own physical learning (3.2), which includes the fine motor skills required for threading and picking up beads and buttons.

 Threading connects children with natural and processed materials (4.4), like wood, paper, plastic and textiles.